Who owns creative property with work for hire agreements?

 Generally, U.S. law assigns a work’s copyright to its creator.
 A work made for hire is an exception to this rule and assigns copyright to the employer, not the individual who created it.

 According to U.S. copyright law, when a full-time employee produces images, written content, audio, or other creative assets as part of their job description, the property is considered a work made for hire, and the employer owns the copyright.
-If a company hires a freelancer or an independent contractor to produce a piece of media, it is considered a work made for hire if it meets any of the nine criteria outlined in Section 101 of the Copyright Act, section b.
+If a company hires a freelancer or an independent contractor to produce a piece of media, it is considered a work made for hire if it meets any of the criteria outlined in the Copyright Act.

 A business that uses a contractor to produce a media work made for hire must specify that in writing, so you will likely see it in paperwork that you sign with clients.
 Once you agree to the contract, you officially cede ownership of any works you create on the customer's behalf to them.
 Similarly, if your media agency outsources work to subcontractors, you can specify that your company owns the right to the works that they create.